-The directors are responsible for ensuring that the company keeps or causes to be kept adequate accountingrecords which correctly explain and record the transactions of the company, enable at any time the assets, liabilities, financial position and net income or expenditure of the company to be determined with reasonable accuracy, enable them to ensure that the financial statements and the Directors' Annual Report comply with Companies Act 2014 and enable the financial statements to be audited.
+The directors are responsible for ensuring that the company keeps or causes to be kept adequate accounting records which correctly explain and record the transactions of the company, enable at any time the assets, liabilities, financial position and net income or expenditure of the company to be determined with reasonable accuracy, enable them to ensure that the financial statements and the Directors' Annual Report comply with Companies Act 2014 and enable the financial statements to be audited.
 They are also responsible for safeguarding the assets of the company and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.

+20 June 2023

-Approved by the Board of Directors on 2/09/21 and signed on its behalf by:
+Approved by the Board of Directors on and signed on its behalf by:

+DocuSigned by: DocuSigned by:

+kevin kenny Sile kelly

-Kevin Kenny Director
+Kevin Kenny Sile Kelly 2004E6

+Director